MarieRodiet/table-react-component-library/src/README.md

   1. Type: Boolean
   2. Required: false
   3. Specs: False will make only one row selected at a time

+- **_showIndex_**
+  1. Type: Boolean
+  2. Required: false
+  3. Specs: False will hide the indexing of the data rows

 ## To run this project locally